chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] ⭐ [Full Stack Optimization of Transformer Inference: a Survey](https://arxiv.org/abs/2302.14017): a survey by UCB
 - [x] ⭐ [Towards Efficient Generative Large Language Model Serving: A Survey from Algorithms to Systems](https://arxiv.org/abs/2312.15234): worth a read
 - [ ] ⭐ [Deep Learning Workload Scheduling in GPU Datacenters: A Survey](https://dl.acm.org/doi/full/10.1145/3638757): survey for GPU Datacenters DL Workload Scheduling
+- [ ] [Towards Efficient and Reliable LLM Serving: A Real-World Workload Study](https://arxiv.org/abs/2401.17644): a benchmark for LLM serving

 Make useful benchmark or evaluation is helfpul.